The Cowboys: Plot

-After dark, Watts and his gang surround Andersen and the boys in their camp.
-They deliver a battered Weedy, and Watts forces Andersen to surrender his gun and begins to taunt Dan.
-Andersen finally intervenes when Watts crushes Dan's glasses, and a brutal fist fight ensues between Andersen and Watts, with Andersen coming out on top.
-He tells the boys to get ready to leave and starts to walk away, ignoring Watts' calls to stop.
-Watts wings Andersen in both arms and a leg before shooting him twice in the torso.
-The boys remain passive as instructed, and the rustlers steal the herd.
+Watts and his gang surround the camp.
+They deliver a battered Weedy and Watts forces Andersen to surrender his gun.
+Andersen challenges Watts when he taunts Dan and crushes his glasses.
+A fistfight ensues between Andersen and Watts, with Andersen prevailing.
+As he walks away, Watts shoots Andersen, mortally wounding him.
+The boys remain passive as instructed as the rustlers steal the herd.

-In the morning, Nightlinger and Homer rejoin to the group and find the boys tending to Andersen, who is near death.
-Andersen instructs Nightlinger to take the boys home and in his final moments tells the boys how proud he is of them.
+Nightlinger and Homer reach the group the next morning and find the boys tending Andersen, who is near death.
+Andersen instructs Nightlinger to take the boys home, and in his final moments says how proud he is of them.

-Following Andersen's burial, the boys overpower Nightlinger and seize the box of firearms stored in the chuck wagon, planning to avenge Andersen's death and finish the cattle drive.
-When they catch up to the rustlers, Nightlinger offers to help the boys make a plan.
-The boys silently kill three of the outlaws and then use Nightlinger to draw Watts and the rest of his gang into an ambush.
-Riding in among a stampede of horses, the boys kill all of the rustlers except Watts, whom they find pinned beneath his horse with a foot entangled in a rope.
-Rather than kill him outright, Dan cuts the reins so the horse can get up and Cimarron spooks it with a shot, sending Watts to be dragged to death.
+After burying Andersen, the boys seize the firearms stored in the chuck wagon, intending to avenge Andersen's death.
+When they catch up to the rustlers, Nightlinger helps to form a plan.
+The boys silently kill three outlaws.
+Nightlinger draws out Watts and the remaining gang into an ambush.
+Riding in among stampeding horses, the boys kill everyone except Watts, who is pinned under a fallen horse.
+Watts' leg is broken and his foot entangled in a rope.
+Dan cuts the reins so the horse can get up, and Cimarron spooks it, dragging Watts to death.

-Once the boys complete the drive to Belle Fourche, South Dakota, and sell the cattle, they have a stonemason carve a gravestone with Andersen's name and the inscription "Beloved Husband and Father", a reference to the paternal role Andersen came to hold in their lives.
-Unable to find exactly where they buried him, they place the marker in the approximate location of his grave and head for home, accompanied by Nightlinger.
+Once the drive reaches Belle Fourche, South Dakota, the boys sell the cattle and hire a stonemason to carve a gravestone with Andersen's name and the inscription, "Beloved Husband and Father", honoring Andersen's paternal role in their lives.
+The marker is placed in the approximate location of Andersen's grave.
+The boys head home, accompanied by Nightlinger.